Foot & Ankle Pain Relief From Experienced Milwaukee, WI Podiatrists

 Women and men are different right down to their toes!
 Women tend to have more foot problems than men.
 Why is that?
 Your shoes may carry some of the blame, but biology also plays a role in causing your foot pain.

 Women not only cram their feet into every fashion fad, they also go through pregnancy that changes many parts of the body, not excluding the feet.
 Hormones cause your body to function differently and estrogen can both help and hurt your feet throughout your lifetime.

-At Milwaukee Foot & Ankle Specialists, we have a female podiatrist in Milwaukee that understands every ache your foot can experience.
+At Milwaukee Foot & Ankle Specialists, we have podiatrists that understands every ache your foot can experience.
 There are a number of common foot and ankle problems in women that we see frequently and know how to solve for you.